animality-xyz/animality-docs/README.md

 # animality-docs
-This is the official API Documentation for animality.
+The official API Documentation for animality

 ## List of available animals
 These are the several animal strings that can be used to send a request to the API.